-Zelda’s husband, Edward, was resoundingly successful and, like his father, one of the most popular performers of his day.
-He taught Zelda about make-up, stage presence, and acting.
-In 1877, Zelda was one of the featured performers at a New York Press Club entertainment held in Steinway Hall with guest speakers that included Mark Twain.
-She was singled out in coverage of the evening with the following:
+Zelda’s husband, Edward, emulated his father, one of the most popular performers of his day.
+Edward taught Zelda about makeup, stage presence, and acting.
+In 1877, Zelda performed at a New York Press Club entertainment held in Steinway Hall.
+Guest guest speakers at the event included Mark Twain.
+The papers singled out Zelda in coverage of the evening with the following:

 Mrs. Zelda Seguin, a favorite among favorites, not only with the journalistic fraternity, who have always expressed good wishes for her success, but with everybody else possessed of taste and feeling, raised a whirlwind of applause by her singing of Hullah’s “Storm.”
 The excitement could not be stayed by anything less than a ballad, and the lady sang a pretty little Irish song–“I wrote my love a letter.”

-Her husband also helped manage Zelda’s career by selecting parts she would and, just as importantly, would not sing.
+Edward also helped manage Zelda’s career by selecting parts she would and, just as importantly, would not sing.
 For instance, he would not let her perform in Wagnerian operas because he felt Wagner’s work did not suit the range of her voice.
 Under his tutelage, Zelda Seguin became internationally famous and, like her in-laws, was especially known for performing operas in English that were traditionally performed in Italian or French.

 Records indicate that Zelda and David, Jr. had a son in October of 1881, who was also named David, but it appears this child died within a year.
 Census records in 1900 indicate that David and Zelda may have had one more son born in 1891, but the name and fate of this child is unknown.
 In these records from 1900, David and Zelda are living in Indianapolis adjacent to the prominent Claypool family.

 Just three years later, Zelda passed away at her home in Indianapolis in February of 1914.
-Timing is everything and while she was remembered in the press for her great stage career with small mentions, Zelda’s death was eclipsed in the newspapers because of the passing of Mrs. Robert Louis Stevenson the same day.
+The press remembered her great stage career with small mentions.
+However, Mrs. Robert Louis Stevenson’s death on the same day eclipsed Zelda’s mentions.
 David and Zelda are buried together very near his father and adjacent to his uncle, Richard Gatling, in Crown Hill Cemetery.
-In a family of accomplished men and women.
+Zelda Harrison Seguin Wallace stood out in a family of accomplished men and women.